History Files

 Morgetes (Italics)

 The Morgetes left no inscriptions or other materials which would allow scholars to classify their language group.
-Ancient writers persisted in ascribing them with a Grecian origin, which was mixed fairly equally with the native barbarians amongst whom they settled when they arrived in Italy.
-The possible Grecian origin would likely link them to the Dorians, or instead make them cousins of the Illyrian tribes in south-eastern Italy, principally the Iapyges.
+Ancient writers persisted in ascribing them a Grecian origin, which was mixed fairly equally with the native Neolithic Farmer communities amongst which they settled when they arrived in Italy.
+The possible Grecian origin would likely link them to the Dorians, or instead make them cousins of Illyrian tribes in south-eastern Italy, principally the Iapyges.

 Morges